muzzley/mobile-icon-resizer/README.md

     mobile-icon-resizer OPTIONS

     Options:
       --input, -i        The prefix of the iOS image files.                   [default: "appicon_1024.png"] --iosprefix        The prefix of the iOS image files.                               [default: "Icon"] --iosof            The output folder for the iOS icons.                                [default: "."]
       --androidof        The output folder for the Android icons.                            [default: "."]
-      --androidofn       The output file name for the Android icons.               [default: "Icon.png"] --platforms        For which platforms should the icons be resized.
+      --androidofn       The output file name for the Android icons.
+      --platforms        For which platforms should the icons be resized.
 Comma-separated list.
                          Possible values: ios, android                             [default: "ios,android"]
       --config           A file with custom thumbnail sizes configuration.
       -v, --version      Print the script's version.
       -h, --help         Display this help text.